 - 1 tbsp molasses or dark brown sugar

 - 1 lime, quartered

-In a small bowl, stir together the jerk seasoning, salt (if your jerk seasoning already has salt you may not need to add more), vegetable oil, and molasses.
+1) In a small bowl, stir together 1/4 cup jerk seasoning, 1 tsp salt (if your jerk seasoning already has salt you may not need to add more), 2 tbsp vegetable oil, and 1 tbsp molasses.

 Nutritional Information per serving (4 servings per recipe): Calories 505, Total Fat 21g, Total Carbohydrates 43g, Total Sodium 1,335mg, Total Protein 29g